 Totality for this Solar eclipse is visible in Antarctica.
 Partial phases are visible in the Falkland Islands, the southernmost tip of Africa, and southeastern Australia.

 My top eclipse resource is xjubier.free.fr – created by Xavier Jubier, one of the world’s premier eclipse photographers.
 Be sure to check out MrEclipse.com, TimeandDate.com, and Wikipedia.com for more excellent eclipse resources.

 Xavier Jubier has created perhaps the best eclipse website in the world.
 Loaded with tonnes of photographs that will surely inspire your lunar eclipse photography, it also has all the information you’ll need for your eclipse chasing.
-Interactive Google Maps, a Solar Eclipse Exposure Calculator, and a Solar Eclipse Timer for your local circumstances are available for planning solar eclipse photography.
+For your local circumstances, interactive Google Maps, a Solar Eclipse Exposure Calculator, and a Solar Eclipse Timer are available for planning solar eclipse photography.

 Numerous lunar eclipse tools are available as well – A Lunar Eclipse Calculator shows all the eclipses for any year.
 If you’re a macOS user, there’s Lunar Maestro to control up to 4 DSLR or CCD cameras.

 One of the hardest things about shooting an eclipse is determining what camera exposure you need.
 My favorite tools on xubier.free.fr are the Time Exposure Calculators – one each for solar and lunar eclipses.
 They calculate the camera exposure you’ll need for each part of the eclipse.
 Knowing the proper camera exposure is, of course, critical to the success of your lunar eclipse photography.

 To use the exposure calculators, enter your lens focal length and camera sensor size.
 The calculator shows you how large the Sun or Moon will appear in your photo.
 Be forewarned; you’re going to want a longer lens after playing with these calculators!